Frequently Asked Questions

 Our guided tours are adult-oriented and wine-focused and many of the roads we ride on are not appropriate for younger riders; also, many of the wineries we visit cannot allow visitors under 21.
 For these reasons, children are not allowed on our guided bike tours.

-We find that families with children prefer the flexibility of a Self-Guided Bike Tour or Bike Rentals, since you can choose your route and decide if and when to include winery visits along your route.
+We find that families with children prefer the flexibility of Bike Rentals, since you can choose your route and decide whether a winery visit is the right fit for your family.

 Self-Guided Bike Tours